Raegan Higgins: Education

 Higgins went to Xavier University of Louisiana in New Orleans, Louisiana.
 She attended University of Nebraska-Lincoln for her graduate studies studying under the advisement of Lynn Erbe and Allan Clemens Peterson.
 She graduated in 2008 and was one of the first two African-American women to earn a doctoral degree in Mathematics from University of Nebraska-Lincoln.
+Higgins's doctoral dissertation is Oscillation theory of dynamic equations on time scales.

 Career

 Higgins, along with Ami Radunskaya, is co-director of the EDGE program which supports women who are pursuing graduate degrees and ultimately careers in the mathematical sciences.
 She participated in the EDGE program in 2002 as a graduate student.
 She was also a workshop facilitator from 2014 to 2017.
 Professor Higgins became Co-Director of the program in 2017.

 In 2008, Higgins joined the faculty at Texas Tech University in the Department of Mathematics & Statistics.
 She earned tenure and was promoted to Associate Professor, becoming the first African American to receive Tenure and Promotion in the Mathematics & Statistics Department at Texas Tech.

+Higgins's published work reflects her research on time scales and the biological application of that research.